Eddie Burns

 Biography

-Eddie Burns is one of the true immortals of the Canterbury-Bankstown Club.
+Eddie Burns (Bulldog no.16) is one of the true immortals of the Canterbury-Bankstown Club.

-A mobile and tough prop forward, he gained a reputation for his try scoring ability mainly through his support play - his record of 62 first-grade tries remained until 1980 by Chris Anderson.
+A mobile and tough prop forward, Burns gained a reputation for his try scoring ability mainly through his support play - his record of 62 first-grade tries remained until he was overtaken by flying winger Chris Anderson in 1980.

-Eddie was also part of a formable front row combination with Henry Porter and Roy Kirkaldy.
+Eddie was also part of a formidable front row combination with Henry Porter and Roy Kirkaldy.
 Together the 'Three Musketeers' played in 94 games together from 1938 to 1948.

-He played in the Club's inaugural semi final in 1936 and was a Premiership winner in 1938 and 1942, as well as a member of the City Cup winning team of 1939, and the 1947 Grand Final loss to Balmain.
+A member of the Club's inaugural semi-final clash in 1936, Burns was a Premiership winner in 1938 and 1942, as well as a member of the City Cup winning team of 1939 while also playing in the 1947 Grand Final.

-Following retirement, Eddie continued his association with the Club by coaching the reserve grade team to the Grand Final in 1952, before steering the first-grade side back to the semi-finals in 1960 following a thirteen-year absence.
-His 1962 side won the inaugural pre-season competition.
+Following retirement, Eddie coached the Reserve Grade team to the Grand Final in 1952, before steering the first-grade side back to the semi-finals in 1960 following a thirteen-year absence.
+His run of silverware continued in 1962 when the side won the inaugural pre-season competition.

-Becoming a Life Member of the Club and the NSWRL, he coached NSW from 1963 to 1965 and was manager of the Australian team that toured New Zealand in 1969.
-On the administration side, he was President of the Club in 1967 and 1968.
+Becoming a Life Member of the Club and the NSWRL, Burns coached NSW from 1963 to 1965 and was manager of the Australian team that toured New Zealand in 1969.
+His role in administration saw him take the position of Club President in 1967 and 1968.

 On 1st August 2015, Eddie was inducted in the Canterbury-Bankstown Hall of Fame as part of the Club's 80th Year celebrations.